-Mehdi Hosseini often uses the word monodies not only as the title of his composition, but also as a musical term; by which he means the characteristics of single voice structures, adapting themselves to any musical texture.
-The composer recently had a new recording published in Tehran, which also takes on the title Monodis.
-For this album he collected compositions which were written based on regional folk tunes from different parts of Iran.
-The album was recorded in Russia by well-known local soloists, ensembles, and the Saint-Petersburg State Philharmonic Orchestra and State Academic Orchestra.
+The Persian composer Mehdi Hosseini often uses the word “Monodies” not only as the title of this album, but also as a musical term/system; by which he means the characteristics of single voice structures, adapting themselves to any musical texture.
+The album “Monodies” was released in Tehran in 2011.
+For this album Hosseini has selected the compositions he has written based on the folk music of Persia (Iran).
+The pieces were recorded in Russia by soloists, ensembles, the Saint Petersburg State Philharmonic Orchestra and the State Academic Orchestra.
 All of the compositions were written between 2003 and 2009.

-Glancing through Mehdi Hosseini’s works at the advent of his course as a composer (Monody symphony and string quartet no. 1), we encounter a sort of confusion and inability to separate from conservative doctrines.
+Glancing through Mehdi Hosseini’s works at the advent of his course as a composer (Symphony of Monody and String Quartet No. 1), we encounter a sort of confusion and inability to separate from conservative doctrines.
 This can be seen with all composers without exception.
 The influence of master composers upon new composers is inevitable and undeniable.
 This is true in the case of Hosseini’s initial works.
-He has been under the influence of Shostakovich, Stravinsky, Amirov’s heavy shadow and other great Russian composers.
+He has been under the influence of Shostakovich, Stravinsky, Amirov’s heavy shadow and other Russian composers.
 This is a privilege for him because it signifies his mastery over the heavy expression of Russian composing.
 This achievement can only be accomplished by extensive studies and spending much time on analyzing works with the final result being the complete mastery of these masters’ works.
 Speaking the language of others is a very complicated and difficult task, especially if it is done so well that the speaker is difficult to recognize.

 This problem has been resolved by the passing of time; and with a look at his new works we see a fresh independence and a very personal new language.